janakerman/exemplar-service/README.md

 #### Repository

-The **Repository layer** is responsible for persisting entities (DAO).
-The persistence option for this layer was chosen to be a
-NoSQL store, DynamoDB.
+The **Repository layer** is responsible for persisting entities.
+The persistence option for this layer was chosen to be a NoSQL store, DynamoDB.
 NoSQL databases are quick to get up and running with due to an implied schema rather than one enforced with constraints and relationships.
 DynamoDB provides a production ready document store, suitable for operating at scale, with very little up-front effort.